-Before cutting, mark the glass at the places where you want to cut.
+Before cutting, mark the glass in the places where you want to cut.
 The marks are guidelines so that you do not cut points that are not supposed to be cut.
 When making straight cuts, use a straight edge as a guide.

-Remove the bit from the Dremel tool when you finish cutting.
 Always read the instructions, even when you are an experienced user.
 The instructions keep you safe and help you make accurate cuts.
 All the bits are for a specific task.
+Remove the bit from the Dremel tool when you finish cutting.

+The rotary tool uses a long, thin, and conical Dremel bit to shape the glass in corners and carve small details.
 Be aware of how you take care of each bit as it cuts the material.
 There are multi-purpose bits that cut through multiple materials.
-The rotary tool uses a long, thin, and conical Dremel bit to shape the glass in corners and carve small details.

-The grinding bit is ideal for hard materials and the sanding bit for soft materials.
+The grinding bit is ideal for hard materials, and the sanding bit for soft materials.
 Water helps you maintain temperatures while cutting.
 It also allows the cutting task to go smoother and faster.
 When using a corded Dremel, keep the tool at an angle that does not allow water to drip onto the cord.

 When done cutting, the tool leaves rough edges.
 Sharp edges are harmful.
 A slight mistake leaves you bleeding.
 Use an 80-grit sandpaper bit to smooth the cut edges on the glass.
 Do not press the glass firmly since that leads to breaking the glass.
-Be gentle on the tool.
+Be gentle with the tool.

 Dremel Glass Drilling Bit (662)

 The bit does all the work needed.
-Cracks cause the glass to break, and that means buying a new one.
+Cracks cause the glass to break, which means buying a new one.
 Apply a cooling liquid or water to the glass as you hold the Dremel tool at a 45-degree angle into the material.
 Lift your Dremel tool as you make a 90-degree drill.

 545 Diamond wheel